 Expressions of sympathy may be placed on Joseph’s online memorial page by going to www.iocovozzifuneralhomes.com

-To plant a tree in memory of Joseph Tocco, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Joseph Tocco, please visit our Tree Store

 We, at the Iocovozzi Funeral Homes, are proud to be family owned & operated.